-MPI's initial analysis reveals serious concerns with the report's methodology and conclusions.
-These concerns are summarised in a media release we issued on 16 May 2016 – How many fish in the sea is the proper measure of a healthy fishery.
+MPI's initial analysis revealed serious concerns with the report's methodology and conclusions.
+These concerns are summarised in a media release issued on 16 May 2016 – How many fish in the sea is the proper measure of a healthy fishery.

 Our concerns are shared by others

 Many of the concerns mentioned in the media release are shared by fisheries scientists within New Zealand and around the world.

 "Catch reconstruction", as advocated by the Auckland University report – and global report which it is a part of – is by no means universally accepted throughout the fisheries science community.
 There is significant global scientific opinion which questions this methodology:

 - Do "Catch Reconstructions" really implicate overfishing? – Collaborative for food from our oceans data (CFOOD) website